Dark Lord of Derkholm: Plot introduction

-A fantasy world is dominated by its destructive tourist industry.
-"Mr. Chesney's Pilgrim Parties" arrange for annual group tours, evidently from the real world, to experience all the clichés: wise Wizard Guides, attacks from Leathery-Winged Avians, the Glamorous Enchantress, the evil Dark Lord.
-It is a devastating show: farmlands are laid waste, people slain, and so on.
+The narrative is set in a fantasy world whose economy and society are controlled by an interdimensional tourism industry.
+An organization called "Mr. Chesney's Pilgrim Parties" coordinates annual tours for visitors from the real world to participate in various fantasy tropes, including interactions with wizard guides, attacks by winged predators, and confrontations with designated "Dark Lords".
+These events cause widespread environmental damage and casualties among the local population.

 The head of Wizards University, Querida, determines a way to end the tours.
 The apparently incompetent wizard Derk will be the next Dark Lord, and his son Blade the Wizard Guide for the final tour.
 Querida overcomes objections all around and the plan is underway.

-The Wizard Derk has seven children with his wife the Enchantress Mara: Shona and Blade, the former being the older; Kit (black with gold eyes), the oldest griffin and a magic-user; Callette (brown with green-grey wings), who makes all 126 of the Dark Lord's "gizmos" with Mr. Chesney's world's technology; Don (gold), who is a rather forgotten griffin who doesn't really do much special; Lydda (gold), who is a great cook (her food is called "godlike snacks" by the rest of the family") and long-distance flier who plants the Dark Lord's "clues" that lead to his lair; and Elda (also gold), the youngest, with the most cat cells, and who is discovered to be a strong magic user as well.
+The Wizard Derk has seven children with his wife the Enchantress Mara: Shona and Blade, the former being the older; Kit (black with gold eyes), the oldest griffin and a magic-user; Callette (brown with green-grey wings), who makes all 126 of the Dark Lord's "gizmos" with Mr. Chesney's world's technology; Don (gold), who is a rather forgotten griffin who doesn't really do much special; Lydda (gold), who is a great cook (her food is called "godlike snacks" by the rest of the family) and long-distance flier who plants the Dark Lord's "clues" that lead to his lair; and Elda (also gold), the youngest, with the most cat cells, and who is discovered to be a strong magic user as well.